stevenMouret/web-accessibility-guidelines/_doc/techniques/accessible-icons.md

 </a>
 ```

-Another way of doing things:
+Another way to do things:

-* Icon is positioned before the link.
+* Icon is positioned before the link;
-* With `aria-hidden` attribute, the icon will not be read by the assistive technologies.
+* With `aria-hidden` attribute, the icon will not be read by the assistive technologies;
-* `title` attribute give a visual information.
+* The `title` attribute give a visual information;
 * Hidden text is rendered in assistive technologies.

 <span class="fas fa-trash-alt tooltip" aria-hidden="true" title="Remove"></span>